-Ffordd Pen Llech is the steepest road in the UK (28.6%)
+Ffordd Pen Llech is the steepest road in the UK (37.45%)

-Located in the medieval castle town of Harlech, in the North Wales county of Gwynedd, Ffordd Pen Llech is one of the steepest paved roads in the world, hitting a 28.6% of maximum gradient.
+Located in the medieval castle town of Harlech, in the North Wales county of Gwynedd, Ffordd Pen Llech is one of the steepest paved roads in the world, hitting a 37.45% of maximum gradient.

-Tucked away on the northwestern part of the country, the street is totally paved.
-It’s one of the steepest, toughest and most spectacular climbs in the country, hitting a 28.6% of maximum gradient.
+Tucked away on the northwestern part of the country, it’s one of the steepest, toughest and most spectacular climbs in the country, hitting a 37.45% of maximum gradient.
 The road is so steep that vehicles were banned from driving up some parts in a bid to avoid them getting stuck.
 To avoid problems with vehicles meeting on the slope and being unable to restart, the northern half has been made a one-way street for the main descent.

-Located within the Snowdonia National Park, the street is 0.3 km long.
+The street is 0.32 km (0.2 miles) long.
 Over this distance, the elevation gain is 52 m.
 The average gradient is 17.33%.
 Brutal is a word used often in cycling, but there isn’t a better one to describe the climb.
+It’s one of the truly definitive climbs.
+From 15 July 2019 until 8 April 2020 it was named the Steepest Street in the World by the Guinness World Records.
+An alternative unrestricted route up the hillside is also available, where the gradient is a mere 25 per cent.

+Located within the Snowdonia National Park, the road is totally paved.
 The street is a single-track road for the majority of its length, adjacent to Harlech Castle; the medieval fortress built by Edward I during his invasion of Wales in the early 13th century.